 Restaurants and cafes

-Close to the museum and on the same side of route 9088 is מרכז מסחרי אתן.
-This has many reasonably-priced restaurants, outdoor benches, and a fountain in which small kids can play.
-In non-Covid times this was a very busy place, since it is where tours and Katzrin residents eat out here.
+A short walk from the museum and on the same side of Route 9088 is Eitan Center.
+This shopping center has many reasonably-priced restaurants, outdoor benches, and a fountain in which small kids can play.
+Many tours and Katzrin residents eat out here.
 Enter into Waze "Eitan Center" and click on "Eitan Center, מרכז מסחרי איתן, Qatsrin."

 This is a popular hangout for tours and tourists, especially at meal times.